The End of WWII Lesson and Dropping the Atomic Bombs Activity - Print & Digital

-This Atomic Bomb in World War 2 lesson focuses on the decision to drop the nuclear weapon on Japan to end WWII.
-The activities are engaging for students, and the guided 6-E format is easy for teachers to implement!
+This intriguing lesson explores the decision to drop the atomic bombs on Hiroshima and Nagasaki, Japan, to end World War II.
+The activities are engaging for students, and the guided 6-E format is easy for you to use!
+Everything you need is included!

 - Fill-in Notes